GBSA/date-math/README.md

 -----------
 The `date-math` didn't want to implement all the features in `jFin`, but just the subset we were using.
 It has a very simple, yet powerful design.

-1. It provides a single entry point, `org.scalafin` package object, which contains all the key abstractions used in the code
+1. It provides a single entry point, `com.gottexbrokers.datemath` package object, which contains all the key abstractions used in the code
 2. It relies on the largely used, de-facto standard library for date manipulation in Java: `JodaTime`
 3. It is a functional library: the functions are pure, independent and composable.
 There is no mutable state.
 4. It is coded against `JodaTime` interfaces, so that it does not impose restrictions on which concrete class you will be using at runtime